nextflow-io/nextflow/docs/google.rst

 The suggested approach is to run your pipeline downloading it from a public repository such as GitHub and to pack the binaries dependencies in a Docker container as described in the :ref:`Pipeline sharing <sharing-page>` section.

-.. warning:: Before run any Nextflow command, make sure the file ``READY`` has been create in the home directory.
+.. warning:: Before running any Nextflow command, make sure the file ``READY`` has been created in the home directory.
   If you can't find it, it means that the initialisation process is still on-going.
 Wait a few seconds until it completes.

 Then, you can run Nextflow as usual.
 For example::